elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	/dev/sda1                       99M  16M   78M   17%  /boot
 	tmpfs                           1.5G 0     1.5G  0%   /dev/shm

 Everything went well.
-Since this was a &#8220;safer&#8221; way of expanding the LV you can just reboot without running any fsck.
+Since this was a "safer" way of expanding the LV you can just reboot without running any fsck.
 I would say I am a pretty paranoid person, so I will force a fsck :).

 	[root@rac2 ~]# shutdown -rF now